Three Mess-Free Easter Egg Decorating Tips

 Build a Box

-For splattering and spray-painting, an open-ended box keeps all of the color contained.
+For Easter egg designs that involve splattering and spray-painting, an open-ended box keeps all of the color contained.
 Using our pin-board idea, cut a small square of foam board and insert a grid of flathead pins.
 Place the foam board into a cardboard box turned onto its side, and set the egg onto the pins.
 Once inside, spritz and spray with freedom.
 Another tip?
 For robin's egg speckles, flick the stiff bristles of a paintbrush or lightly tap onto the eggshell to splatter-paint the surface.
 Our splattered eggs reuse another household item: To get the look, we simply mixed food dye and dry foods in a paper cup, plopped in a hardboiled egg, and gave the cup a gentle shake to create these stunning speckles.